schadha17/schadha17/README.md

 # 👋 Hi, I’m Siddharth

 I work as a Sr. Software Engineer for Capital One Canada.
 I pursued my Bachelor's in Computer Science from Carleton University.
-Throughout my career, I got opportunities to work on following projects as part of personal & professional development
+Throughout my career, I got the opportunity to work on following projects:

 - Developing C code for functional safety of QNX Kernel
 - Implementing Template Matching Algorithm in Python for Computer Vision at Carleton University Research